exonum/exonum-doc/src/architecture/services.md

 updating local parameters, and/or generating and broadcasting transactions to the blockchain network

+!!! note
-**Notice.** As of Exonum 0.1, the only built-in event is block commit.
+    As of Exonum 0.1, the only built-in event is block commit.
 More events will be added in the future, including possibility for services to define and emit events and for services and thin clients to subscribe to events emitted by the services.

 ## Service Development

+!!! note
-**Notice.** As of Exonum 0.1, you can only code services in [Rust](http://rust-lang.org/).
+    As of Exonum 0.1, you can only code services in [Rust](http://rust-lang.org/).
     Rust is probably the safest general-purpose programming language, but it’s not very easy to master.
 Java binding [is a high-priority task](../dev/roadmap.md).

 Here’s a list of things to figure out when developing an Exonum service: